 2) How does my work differ from others of its genre?

-I would say my quirky, conversational tone in my writing style sets me a part from other bloggers.
-I like to think my niche includes some small town, quirky charm, filled with old stained vintage recipes, but not afraid to throw in some quinoa every now and again.
+I would say my quirky, conversational tone in my writing style sets me apart from other bloggers.
+I like to think my niche includes some small town, quirky charm, filled with old stained, vintage recipes, but I’m not afraid to throw in some quinoa every now and again.

 We all come from different backgrounds, and have different stories to tell.
 Cooking is definitely something that has been passed down from generation to generation in my family, and it’s part of what builds our relationships.
 I have many great memories watching my mother and grandmother cook, and my grandma letting me roll out crooked pie dough and calling it BEAUTIFUL!

 3) Why do I write what I do?

 I write what I do because I love telling a story!
 Depending on who you ask, their answer may differ in how actually funny they think the story is, but I love, love, love reading an old recipe and wondering what story is that went along with it.
 Take for example, my Great Aunt Dororthy’s coconut cake.
 Every time she talks about that dang cake, she tells me about working in the fields, picking cotton and cucumbers, and how Momma made them that sweet cake, and they tied it up in a pillowcase and hung it from a tree branch, saving it for their after lunch snack.
 Well come to find out, many hot and sweaty hours later, the HORSE had gotten into that cake, had cake and coconut smeared all his furry face.
 And every single time she tells me that dang story, I crack up laughing, picturing my ol’ granny and her two crazy sisters going crazy over this horse that just ate their cake.

 It’s those kinds of kitchen stories that keep me coming back for more, that keep me sharing recipes between friends and readers.
 Food is all about relationships.
 And love.
 And life.

 4) How does your writing process work?